-All of the course work covered in years 10 and 11 forms the Portfolio Unit.
-This portfolio of coursework is worth approximately 60% of the full GCSE Fine Art certificate.

-Sketchbooks and journals form a large part of the work students produce and these are historically exciting and creative allowing students to explore and develop ideas within their own personal artistic interests.
+Topics Covered Resources Available All of the course work covered in years Examples of the work of a number of given 10 and 11 forms the Portfolio Unit.
+This artists will be available in the art room and portfolio of coursework is worth given by staff in a variety of ways.
+Teaching and approximately 60% of the full GCSE learning is diverse and interactive with students Fine Art certificate. developing an excellent skills base as well as Sketchbooks and journals form a large part of the work students produce and these are historically exciting and creative allowing students to explore and develop ideas within their own personal artistic interests.
 Students work in a variety of media, including painting and drawing, printing, 3D and photography.
-This course is very wide and varied meaning the skills taught and developed apply to a variety of different courses and career areas applicable to student's future studies.

-Term I - Food

-Students use a wide variety of media to produce work based on the word 'Food'.
+This course is very wide and varied meaning the skills taught and developed apply to a variety of different courses and career areas applicable to student's future studies. historical context.
+All rooms are well equipped with artist's materials including 3D, printing and textiles materials should a student wish to take her ideas into these mediums, on top of the more traditional Fine Art materials including drawing and painting.
+IT equipment is also available to incorporate digital aspects of photography and digital manipulation should this be appropriate to a students' personal development.
+Term I - Food Students use a wide variety of media to produce work based on the word 'Food'.
 This project affords students an introduction to the course and its expectations whilst tackling an easily accessible subject matter.
 Direct observation is key to all projects as well as experimentation and exploration.
 A personal journey for each student is encouraged, meaning students can choose to interpret the question, type of food used and style of artwork explored.
 Artists and craftspeople will be used to add context and influence the project.
 Staff facilitate progress through verbal feedback and formal feedback on a half termly basis.
 Clear target setting is used and students become proficient at time management and developing work over time.
 A Final outcome will be completed at the end of term I reflecting the progress made over this project.